ajfriend90/java-snippets/README.md

 - `ArrayBubbleSort.java`: Sort a given array in descending order using bubble sort algorithm.
 Came up with this one for a class lab.
 Looked up bubble sort algorithm pseudocode on Wiki and implemented it into Java.

--`LeapYear.java`: Enter a year and find out if it's a leap year.
+- `LeapYear.java`: Enter a year and find out if it's a leap year.
 This is a common problem in many class labs, so I figured it might be useful to save the logic that calculates leap years to look back on.

--`CalculateCoinsGivenChange.java`: Calculates the fewest of each type of coin to make up a total change in cents.
+- `CalculateCoinsGivenChange.java`: Calculates the fewest of each type of coin to make up a total change in cents.
 Another problem that comes up often in class labs that I figured I'd save for future reference.

 More to come.